NUS-Project-SaBai/BackEnd/documentation/patient records & vitals/patients_post.md

 **Purpose on Frontend**:

-Adds a new visit for a specific patientID via a JSON object
+- patients POST endpoint adds a new patient data to the backend

 ---

 ## API Endpoint:

-- `/visits`
+- `/patients`

 ### Overview

 - **Description**:
-  Adds a new visit for a specific patientID via a JSON object
+  Adds a new patient for a specific patient via a JSON object
 - **HTTP Method**:
   POST
 - **Authentication**: